sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Fixed what looks like a case where ``s_server`` just hangs when started with ``-www`` and where renegotiation is not supported and where the URL's pathname starts with "/reneg" That's not really an ESNI related change but likely needs an indepndent fix.

 - Added zone file fragment production for draft-02 TXT RRs to ``mk_esnikeys`` and a JSON format output option from which e.g. a ZSK holder can build the DNS